wonsunahn/CS1632_Summer2021/exercises/2/README.md

 The submission this time is divided into two parts:

 1. Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 2 GitHub** link.
+As of now, GitHub integration with GradeScope is not working properly so you cannot submit your repository using the **GitHub** option.
+Please choose the **Upload** option and simply drag-and-drop the folder for Exercise 2.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 1. Create a screenshot of code coverage stats using one of the two methodologies shown above.
 Make sure you take the screenshot of the correct